666xyzw/mock_environment/Readme.md

 ## Connectivity <a name="connectivity"></a>

-The connections from the **workstation** to the other machines is done via SSH; to make it as seamless as possible, generate an SSH key pair for the **student**, the public key has to be copied to te other machines.
+The connections from the **workstation** to the other machines is done via SSH; to make it as seamless as possible, generate an SSH key pair for the **student** user, the public key has to be copied to the other machines.
 The generated key has to be named *ansible*.
-De la **workstation** catre celelalte doua masini connexiunea se face prin SSH; trebuie sa generati o cheie standard SSH, pentru user-ul **student**, care trebuie copiat pe restul masinilor (**servera**, **serverb**).
-Cheia generata trebuie sa se numeasca *ansible*.
-Aceasta cheie va fii folosit si de catre Ansible.

-Generarea cheii se face in urmatorul fel:
+This key will also be used by the Ansible scripts.

+To generate an SSH key pair un the following command:

     [student@workstation ~]$ ssh-keygen -f ~/.ssh/ansible -N ""

- unde:

- - -f -> numele cheii care se va genera in folderul de .ssh de pe sistem
- - -N -> parola cheii; daca se specifica **""** inseamna ca cheia SSH nu este protejat cu parola
+ where:

+ - -f -> name of the file that will contain the key, and will be saved into *~/.ssh* folder
+ - -N -> the keys password; if **""** is specified (alais nothing) then, the key won`t be password protected

  Ca noua cheie sa fie folosite de catre SSH, tot in *~/.ssh/* trebuie creat un fisier numit **config** care sa contina urmatoarele date: